 Local jurisdictions can apply for a Quick Response project by sending a letter to TGM with a description of the proposed project.
 There is no specific application form and no application deadline.
 Also, a cash match is not required, but each project requires significant involvement of local jurisdiction staff and support including public notices and meeting logistics.
 Projects are selected based on the Quick Response Eligibility Criteria and Selection Factors.

-Overview of Quick Response Program
+Downloadable One-Page Overview of Quick Response

 Projects that are not small scale, site specific, and short term may be candidates for other grants.
 See the DLCD Grant Information page for more details.